3 Things Your Garden Needs to Attract Birds

 Attracting birds to your garden will reduce the number of pests you have to deal with and bring you the joy of watching and listening to these winged wonders.

-Grab your cheat-sheet, and please leave a comment about why you want to attract birds to your garden.
+What do you think?
+Please leave a comment about why you want to attract birds to your garden.